-Areas with curb and gutter only 12" above top of gutter Areas with roadside ditches only 12" above outside edge of roadway or top of ditch, whichever is higher
+Road Drainage Type Min.
+Building Entry Elevation Areas with curb and gutter only 12" above top of gutter Areas with roadside ditches only 12" above outside edge of roadway or top of ditch, whichever is higher requirements may be a minimum of 12 inches above surrounding final parcel grade with Town Staff approval.

-If a property owner or their designated representative can display practical difficulty or unnecessary hardship in achieving the above minimum building entry elevation requirements, the entry requirements may be a minimum of 12 inches above surrounding final parcel grade with Town Staff approval.
+If a property owner or their designated representative can display practical difficulty or unnecessary hardship in achieving the above minimum building entry elevation requirements, the entry